Traci Bingham: Career

 Bingham began her career in minor acting roles.
 Aside from Baywatch, Bingham's appearances include the television series D.R.E.A.M.
 Team and Beverly Hills, 90210, and the film Demon Knight.
 She also played minor roles in the popular American sitcoms The Fresh Prince of Bel-Air and Married... with Children.
 In 1991, Bingham appeared in the video for "Good Vibrations" by Marky Mark and the Funky Bunch.
 Eight years later, she appeared in the video for "I Really Like It" by Harlem World featuring Mase and Kelly Price.

 In June 1998, Bingham posed for a "Babes of Baywatch" pictorial in Playboy magazine.
 Bingham has appeared on a number of reality television programs.
 In 2004, she was in the second series of The Surreal Life.
 Her castmates included Ron Jeremy, Vanilla Ice, Erik Estrada, Tammy Faye Bakker, and Trishelle Cannatella.
 Two years later, she flew to England to appear in Celebrity Big Brother, where she made it to the final six contestants and was evicted on the final night of the show.
 She selected Families of SMA as the charity to receive a donation from her participation in the show because her niece had died from spinal muscular atrophy (SMA).

 In 2005, Bingham was hired as a spokesmodel by Empire Poker, an online gambling site that ceased operations in 2006.
 In 2007, Bingham appeared on VH1's The Surreal Life: Fame Games and won the $100,000 grand prize.
 In 2008, Bingham appeared on Fox Reality's Gimme My Reality Show! competing with six other celebrities to get their own reality show.
 Bingham appeared on The 2008 World Magic Awards television show.

-Breached XXX Porn Contract

-In 2014, A Massachusetts court issued an arrest warrant for Bingham after she failed to appear in court regarding a breached XXX adult contract in which she agreed to perform "...female on male fellatio, commonly referred to as a blowjob in erotica with an open mouth facial finish, which is ejaculation of seamen on Miss Bingham's face."
+In 2014, A Massachusetts court issued an arrest warrant for Bingham after she failed to appear in court regarding a breached XXX adult contract in which she agreed "to pose for what is commonly referred to in erotica as a 'facial."
 A California Court entered a $180,000.00 judgment against Bingham.
 After taking the money, Bingham did not show up for the production.